zuozhenggh/learning-library/developer-library/atp-apex-oda/lab0/lab0.md

 During this short workshop, we will **Create**, **Sign In** and **Walk Through** the steps of setting up an **Oracle Cloud Free Tier** account.

-Estimated workshop Time 15 minutes.
+Estimated pre-requisites workshop Time 15 minutes.

 ## Create Your Free Trial Account